The Executioner and Her Way of Life: Animation

-For the action sequences, Kawasaki gave the animation team considerable creative flexibility, explaining that visual execution was more impactful than adhering to his directorial choices.
-However, he made an exception by requesting the animators to incorporate stylistic elements from the Western cinema; he took inspiration from the movie Once Upon a Time in the West for a flashback set in a ruined town, as well as aspects of Flare's character.
+For action sequences, Kawasaki gave the animation team considerable creative freedom, believing that visual execution would be more impactful than detailed directorial choices.
+One noteworthy exception was a request that the animators incorporate stylistic influences from Western cinema; he cited the movie Once Upon a Time in the West as an inspiration for a scene set in a ruined town, as well as aspects of Flare's character design.
+In addition, Flare's outfit was modeled on the poncho that Clint Eastwood would wear in his Spaghetti Western films.